Protecting members from fraud

 What's on this page

-We employ a specialist fraud department within our Economic Crime function, that operates an agile, 24 hours a day, 7 days a week, service to monitor transactions, and trained consultants are also on hand to support the minority of members who do fall victim to fraud.
+We have a number of specialist fraud teams.
+These teams have expanded significantly to respond to the growing levels of fraud now being attempted every day in the UK.
+We are operationally active 24 hours a day, seven days a week.
+Nationwide monitors transactions, and trained consultants are on hand to support the minority of members who do fall victim to fraud.

-We aim to minimise the impact of fraud and scams on our members as far as we can, recognising a minority of attempts will unfortunately be successful, as criminals become ever more sophisticated.
-While we can’t eradicate fraud entirely, we aim to reduce the impact on our membership as much as we can.
-The vast majority of cases involve lower value transactions, often the result of card details obtained by fraudsters to make fraudulent purchases and most members can have their accounts quickly restored.
+We aim to minimise the impact of fraud and scams on our members as far as we can.
+We recognise a minority of attempts will unfortunately be successful, as criminals employ increasingly sophisticated measures in order to defraud the public.
+The vast majority of cases involve lower value transactions, and are often the result of card details being obtained by fraudsters in order to make fraudulent purchases.
+Fortunately, most members have their accounts quickly restored.
+Where a successful fraud impacts a member more severely, or where it becomes clear they may be vulnerable to being targeted again, we ensure aftercare and support is available.

 Authorised Push Payment scams

-The majority of APP victims had been enticed to purchase goods from fake merchants, without using standard payment methods such as a card or intermediary site that holds payment details securely.
-We deal sensitively with each case and do whatever we can to repatriate lost funds but unfortunately some members still end up out of pocket.
+During the 2020/21 financial year, most APP victims were people who had been enticed to purchase goods from fake merchants, without using standard payment methods such as a card or intermediary site that holds payment details securely.
+We deal sensitively with each case and do whatever we can to repatriate lost funds.
+We assess liability carefully and consider whether the member and Nationwide were acting with sufficient care.

 Detecting and preventing fraud

 We continue to invest in the security and resilience of our systems to protect against fraud and scams.
-Last year, our fraud defence systems and 24/7 specialist fraud team together helped prevent £113 million of attempted fraudulent card and online transactions from taking place (2020: £97 million).
-In addition, our branch colleagues protected our members from at least £5.5 million of attempted scams (2020: £4.8 million).
+Over the 2020/2021 financial year, our fraud defence systems and 24/7 specialist fraud team helped prevent £113 million of attempted fraudulent card and online transactions from taking place (2019/2020: £97 million).
+In addition, our branch colleagues protected our members from at least £5.5 million of attempted scams (2019/2020: £4.8 million).

 Investing in new technology

-We invest in and explore new technologies such as behavioural biometrics, to ensure we maintain pace with developments in fraudsters’ tactics and maintain the level of prevention our members expect from us.
+We invest in, and explore, new technologies such as behavioural biometrics, to ensure we maintain pace with the developments in fraudsters’ tactics, and to maintain the level of prevention our members expect from us.

 Raising members’ awareness of fraud

-We continue to provide educational material to help members protect themselves and work on other ways to reach people.
+We continue to provide educational material to help members protect themselves.
+We are also committed to finding different ways to reach a wider audience.

-We also devote a segment of our regular Member TalkBacks to fraud and scam education.
-In 2020 we had to change to a virtual TalkBack.
-It’s a great way to interact with members and directly answer their specific questions about how to protect themselves.
+We devote a segment of our regular Member TalkBacks to fraud and scam education.
+This is a great way for us to interact with our members and directly answer specific questions on how they can protect themselves.